 - 1 cup mayonnaise

 - 2 Tbs white wine vinegar (or plain white vinegar)

-- Pour dressing over the broccoli mixture, stir to combine.
+- Pour dressing over the broccoli mixture, and stir to combine.
 Refrigerate until ready to serve.
-Tastes better after a few hour when the the flavors have time to meld.
+Tastes better after a few hours when the flavors have time to meld.